UKHSA-Internal/coronavirus-dashboard-metadata/modals/about.md

-﻿> 4 September 2020: Read the Public Health Matters blog [The COVID-19 dashboard: bringing together data and statistics in one place](https://publichealthmatters.blog.gov.uk/2020/09/04/the-covid-19-dashboard-bringing-together-data-and-statistics-in-one-place/)
+﻿> 20 October 2020: Read the Public Health Matters blog [The COVID-19 dashboard: a design and feature evolution](https://publichealthmatters.blog.gov.uk/2020/10/20/covid-19-dashboard-a-design-and-feature-evolution/)

 ## Table of contents